robfletcher/strikt/README.md

 Strikt is an assertion library for Kotlin intended for use with a test runner such as [JUnit](https://junit.org/junit5/) or [Spek](http://spekframework.org/).

-The library is at an early stage of development, but usable.
+Strikt is under development, but 100% usable.
+The API may change until a [version 1.0](https://github.com/robfletcher/strikt/milestone/1) is released.
-Any suggestions, issue reports, contributions, or feedback are very welcome.
+Any suggestions, [issue reports](https://github.com/robfletcher/strikt/issues), [contributions](https://github.com/robfletcher/strikt/pulls), or feedback are very welcome.

 ## Installation